Energy Efficient Cooling and Air Conditioning Tips

 Energy Efficiency

-Air conditioning systems can be affected by other elements as well.
-For instance, high indoor humidity levels as well as a lack of maintenance and duct leaks could all make your system work harder and use more energy.
-Making sure you are keeping up with routine maintenance and sealing leaks from ducts are simple steps to increase your system’s energy efficiency.
+Air conditioning systems can be affected by other causes as well.
+For instance, high indoor humidity levels, lack of maintenance, and duct leaks can make your system more efficient and consume more energy.
+Making sure you are keeping up with routine maintenance and sealing duct leaks are easy steps to improve your system’s energy efficiency.

-Large commercial cooling systems come with their own energy efficiency concerns as well.
-These systems often make use of a combination of split or packaged compressors and massive pipe networks to deliver cooling throughout the building.
-These systems may also include steam systems that require special maintenance to prevent the pipes from becoming blocked.
+Large commercial cooling systems come with particular energy efficiency considerations, too.
+These systems make use of a combination of split or packaged compressors as well as massive pipe networks to provide cooling throughout the building.
+They could also include steam systems, which require specialized maintenance in order to ensure that the pipes do not become blocked.

-Additionally, many of these large systems are controlled by what’s called a Building Automation System (BAS) which connects all heating and cooling systems in the building into one centralized system.
-Verde has assisted clients in optimizing the performance of these systems with simple retrocommissioning suggestions that usually have quick paybacks and incentives for implementation.
+Additionally, many of these large systems are controlled by something known as a Building Automation System (BAS) that integrates all cooling and heating systems in the building into one central system.
+Verde has helped clients optimize the performance of these systems by providing simple retrocommissioning guidelines that typically have quick paybacks and incentives for implementation.

-The global effort to reduce the effects of climate change is heavily dependent on the efficiency of cooling and air conditioning.
-Ultimately, we need to ensure that manufacturers introduce super-efficient cooling appliances to market, and that consumers demand them.
-In the meantime, there are other ways we can reduce our energy consumption and greenhouse gas emissions.
+The global effort to curb climate change is heavily dependent on the efficiency of cooling and air-conditioning.
+In the end, we have to ensure that manufacturers bring highly efficient cooling devices to market, and that consumers are demanding them.
+In the meantime, there are other steps we can take to help cut our energy consumption and greenhouse gas emissions.

 Indoor Air Quality

-Particulate matter (PM), volatile organic compounds (VOCs), and carbon dioxide are the three main pollutants in modern offices and homes.
-These pollutants are released into the air due to a variety of activities, such as cooking, cleaning, or smoking cigarettes, and can cause respiratory problems and allergic reactions.
+Particulate matter (PM) and volatile organic compounds (VOCs), and carbon dioxide are the three main sources of pollution in modern homes and offices.
+These pollutants can be released into the air through a variety of actions such as cooking, cleaning and smoking.
+They can trigger respiratory issues and allergies.

-The presence of excessive moisture can also have a negative effect on air quality.
-The humid air encourages the growth of mold and mildew that can trigger respiratory issues.
-To prevent these issues it is essential to keep an eye on humidity levels and keep the moisture level at a minimum.
-This can be accomplished by regularly vacuuming and dusting, cleaning bedding, soft furnishings and using a humidifier or dehumidifier using a humidity gauge.
+A high level of moisture may also have a negative effect on air quality.
+The humid air encourages the development of mildew and mold that can trigger respiratory problems.
+Monitoring humidity and keeping the humidity low is key to preventing these issues.
+This can be achieved by regularly vacuuming and dusting, cleaning bedding, soft furnishings and using a dehumidifier or humidifier that is based on the hygrometer.

-Aside from the obvious health benefits in improving IAQ can improve the comfort of homes.
-For example, a home that is contaminated by air pollutants could become musty and smell unpleasant.
-It can also cause itchy skin, irritated eyes, and a stuffy feeling.
-These issues can be prevented by installing an air purifier, keeping the HVAC system, and ensuring that windows and doors are open for ventilation as needed.
+In addition to the obvious health benefits of improving IAQ It can also improve the comfort of your home.
+For instance, a house that is contaminated by air pollutants could turn musty and odor unpleasant.
+It can also cause irritated eyes or itchy eyes, as well as a stuffy sensation.
+Installing an air purifier and keeping the HVAC system can help keep these issues from happening.
+Also, make sure that you open your windows and doors for ventilation when needed.

 Smoke Pollution

-Heat pumps and central air conditioning systems are effective at removing biological pollutants like molds, bacteria, pet dander and pollen.
-However, they do not remove smoke particles.
-The tiny particles of smoke from wildfires are extremely dangerous, and they can easily get into your eyes, nose and throat, which can cause symptoms like burning or itchy eyes congestion, a runny nose and coughing.
-They can also cause irritation to your lungs and exacerbate chronic lung and heart conditions.
-Smoke particles can trigger a range of health issues, including bronchitis and aggravated asthma.
+Central air conditioning systems are great at removing biological pollutants like molds, bacteria, pet dander and pollen.
+However they cannot remove smoke particles.
+The tiny particles of wildfire smoke pose a risk and easily get into your nose, eyes, and throat causing symptoms like burning or itchy eyes congestion, runny nose, and coughing.
+They can also irritate the lungs and cause worsening of heart and lung conditions that are chronic.
+Smoke particles can cause range of health issues such as bronchitis and aggravation of asthma.

-The smoke that has blanketed New York City this week has been caused by forest fires in Canada, and it is causing dangerous air quality conditions throughout much of the northern US and southern Canada.
-The thick smoky fog can reduce visibility, and can cause respiratory stress to anyone who is required to be outside.
+The smoke that has blanketed New York City this week has been caused by forest fires in Canada and has created hazardous air quality conditions across a large portion of the northern US and southern Canada.
+The dense smoky fog reduces visibility, and can cause respiratory distress to anyone who is required to be outdoors.

-There is no way to stop smoke from getting into your home through doors and windows particularly in older homes that have a lot of cracks and drafts.
-However you can take steps to minimize the amount of smoke that enters your home or business.
+Unfortunately there is no way to completely prevent smoky air from entering your business or home through doors and windows, especially older homes with a lot of cracks and drafts.
+However, you can take steps to reduce the amount of smoke entering your home or business.

-Keep all doors and windows closed when it’s smoky outside.
-This can reduce the amount of smoky outside air by 30 percent.
-If you can, put wet towels around the door frames and cracks to stop the flow of smoke into your business or home.
+Close all doors and windows when it’s smokey.
+This will reduce the amount of smoky outside air by 30 percent.
+If possible, place wet towels around the door frames and cracks to stop the flow of smoke into your home or office.

-The EPA recommends that you change your HVAC filters more often during smokey conditions in order to ensure that they are removing pollutants from the air in your home.
-Choose a filter with an efficiency reporting value (MERV) of 13 or greater, as these filters are specifically designed to eliminate gases and smoke contaminants.
+The EPA suggests that you change your HVAC filters more frequently in the event of smoke to ensure that they are removing contaminants from indoor air.
+Select a filter with a minimum efficiency reporting value (MERV) of 13 or more, since these filters are designed to remove gases and smoke contaminants.

 Supercooling

-In recent years, supercooling has become an energy-saving method that is popular.
+In recent times, supercooling has become a popular energy-saving technique.
 It’s based off the idea that electricity prices vary at different times of the day.
-In fact, most electricity companies offer “time-of-use” plans that provide different rates for off-peak and peak times.
-Supercooling allows homeowners to cool their homes ahead of off-peak hours, meaning they don’t require air conditioners at those expensive summer peak hours.
+In fact, most energy companies offer “time-of-use” plans that provide different peak and off-peak rates.
+Supercooling allows homeowners to pre-cool their homes during off-peak times so that they don’t have to run their air conditioners during the high-cost summer peak hours.

-This method requires an automatic thermostat that can be programmed.
-However homeowners must take the time to analyze their usage patterns for electricity to determine when their air conditioner will be most cost-effective.
-This strategy can save you up to 25 percent off your energy bill.
+This method requires an automated thermostat that can be programmed.
+However, homeowners still need to be aware of their electricity usage patterns to determine the time when their air conditioner is most cost-effective.
+This method could save you up to 25 percent on your energy bills.

 Explore More